The inspiration for this post started with this video:

 For instance, did you know that the global suicide rate has declined by 29% since the year 2000?

-I am quite positive you didn’t know that and are completely shocked by it.
+I am quite positive you didn’t know that.

 MSN even has a section on their website dedicated strictly to good news.

 Of course, it’s not on their front page but now you can save the link on your favorites tab and only see the good stuff every day.

 Click here for the link and to see the happy.

 My mom sent me this video around Christmas time.